fgheysels/.github/README.md

-# Codit - Repo template
+# Codit - GitHub

-A GitHub template to create new GitHub projects.
+Repo to maintain all resources related to GitHub.

 ![Codit logo](./media/logo.png)